SnehaSingh/FilesExplorer/README.md

 # FilesExplorer
-This is an app that lets user browse the files and folders given by the server
+This is an app that lets users browse the files and folders on the server.

 # Folder structure
 ```bash